segmentio/segment-docs/src/unify/linked-profiles/linked-audiences.md

 #### Audience entered

-Send a Track event to a destination when a profile matches the audience condition.
-Use these events to orchestrate campaigns in other tools.
+Send an event when a profile enters the audience.

 Example use cases:

 - Send a congratulatory email when a travel qualifies for premium status.
 - Send a discount to all customers with a particular product on their wishlist.

-#### Audience entered and exited

-Send an Identify event when a profile enters or exits the audience.

-Example use case:
-- Update a user profile in a destination with the most recent audience membership.

 #### Audience exited

-Send a Track event to a destination when a profile no longer matches the audience condition.
-Use these events to orchestrate campaigns in other tools.
+Send an event when the profile exits the audience.

 Example use cases:

 - Send an email to credit card owners to confirm that their credit cards have been paid in full.
 - Send a confirmation to a patient when they have completed all their pre-screening forms.

+#### Audience Membership Changed

+Send events when a profile enters and exits the audience.

+Example use case:
+- Update a user profile in a destination with the most recent audience membership.

 ### Step 2c: Select an action

 Next, you'll select the destination action to call when the event happens.

-Segement displays available actions based on the destination action you've connected with your Linked Audience.
+Segment displays available actions based on the destination action you've connected with your Linked Audience.

 Visit the [destination actions docs](/docs/connections/destinations/actions/) learn more about destination actions, and view available actions for your destination.